Menu

 Days on Market Are Rising

 Rising days on market underscores the importance of pricing strategy.
 Properties that are accurately priced from day one are still selling in reasonable timeframes.
 But properties that enter the market above what buyers are willing to pay face a compounding problem: as a listing ages, buyer interest tends to decline.
-Buyers and their agents notice properties that have been sitting, and they either assume something is wrong with the home or factor the extended market time into lower offers.
 Pricing right on day one is no longer just good advice - it is essential.

 District-by-District Breakdown

 The Greater Moncton market is not monolithic.
-Conditions vary significantly from one district to another, and understanding these differences is critical for making informed decisions.
+Conditions vary significantly from one district to another.

 Strongest seller's markets: Riverview West continues to be the tightest market in the region, with just 1.6 months of inventory and a median sale price around $340,000.
 Riverview Center follows at 2.9 months.
-Moncton East rounds out the top three at 3.8 months with a notably higher median of $480,000, reflecting the premium attached to that district's housing stock.
+Moncton East rounds out the top three at 3.8 months with a notably higher median of $480,000.

-Balanced markets: Dieppe Fox Creek sits at 4.6 months of inventory with a median sale price of $508,000, reflecting its newer and higher-end housing.
-Moncton Center is at 6.3 months with a median of $281,000 - right on the edge of balanced and buyer's market conditions, partly due to its older housing stock and higher proportion of investment properties.
+Balanced markets: Dieppe Fox Creek sits at 4.6 months of inventory with a median sale price of $508,000.
+Moncton Center is at 6.3 months with a median of $281,000 - right on the edge of balanced and buyer's market conditions.

-Buyer's markets: Shediac sits at 9.2 months of inventory, reflecting both seasonal dynamics and the higher price point of coastal properties.
-Dieppe Chartersville is at 9.4 months, and Riverview East stands at 17.0 months - a dramatic outlier that suggests significant oversupply relative to demand in that pocket of the market.
+Buyer's markets: Shediac sits at 9.2 months of inventory.
+Dieppe Chartersville is at 9.4 months, and Riverview East stands at 17.0 months - a dramatic outlier that suggests significant oversupply.

 Price Band Analysis

-Drilling deeper into the data by price band reveals where demand is concentrated and where supply is outstripping buyer appetite.
+Drilling deeper into the data by price band reveals where demand is concentrated.
 Homes priced below $400,000 continue to sell well relative to available supply.
-This is the sweet spot of the Greater Moncton market, aligning with what the majority of local buyers can realistically afford.
+This is the sweet spot of the Greater Moncton market.

 Above $600,000, the picture changes.
 Properties in this range represent approximately 10.6% of active inventory but account for only about 6% of sales.
 The $800,000-and-above segment is even more stark: these listings make up 7.6% of total inventory but represent just 2.6% of completed sales.

 The affordability wall is a real factor.
-A home priced at $375,000 (the current median) with a 10% down payment translates to a monthly mortgage payment of approximately $1,900 at current rates.
-To qualify for that payment, a household generally needs an annual income of around $88,000.
-The median household income in the Greater Moncton area is approximately $80,000, meaning even the median-priced home is a stretch for the typical household.
-This affordability constraint is a key reason why the sub-$400,000 segment remains the most active, and why higher price bands are experiencing longer days on market and higher expiry rates.
+A home priced at $375,000 with a 10% down payment translates to a monthly mortgage payment of approximately $1,900 at current rates.
+To qualify, a household generally needs an annual income of around $88,000.
+The median household income in the Greater Moncton area is approximately $80,000.

 How Moncton Compares to Other Canadian Markets